This toolkit – the so-called ACAT Tools – offers learning – training – teaching material focusing on teaching science.

 - The ACAT method can be used as a teaching principle in other fields of education, for example in Adult Education

-- The developed tools also teach digital competences and experiences and use the e-Xcellence benchmark framework as well as the DigComp 2.0 framework and therefore can be used as high-quality means for teaching also in other educational sectors.
+- The developed tools also teach digital competencies and experiences and use the e-Xcellence benchmark framework as well as the DigComp 2.0 framework, and therefore can be used as high-quality means for teaching also in other educational sectors.